Girish21/HTTP-Caching/README.md

 ### Cache but revalidate

-This directive is interesting, the cache store will validate the staleness of the cache with the origin server and if unchanged the cached version is returned to the client.
+This directive is interesting, the cache-store will validate the staleness of the cache with the origin server and if unchanged the cached version is returned to the client.

 ```js
 Cache-Control: no-cache